itxsamad1/Java-Android-Dev-Lectures/README.md

 # Java and Android Development Lectures

-This repository contains all lecture materials, sample code, and resources for the Mobile Application Development course focusing on Java and Android development.
+Hi, I'm Abdul Samad, a Software Developer.
+I created this repository to document my learning journey in the Mobile Application Development course at SMIU during the Spring 2025 term (6th semester).

+Sir Abid is our course instructor, and his teaching method is very classy and effective.
+This repository serves as my personal learning resource and practice area, while also contributing to the open source community.

 ## Repository Structure